4 Ways to Wear Your Apple Watch with Wrist Wraps

-I’ve been asked this question twice now in the past week so I thought I’d address it here and that question is, “How do you wear your Apple Watch with lifting straps?”
+I’ve been asked this question twice now in the past week so I thought I’d address it here and that question is, “How do you wear your Apple Watch with wrist wraps?”

 Some of us (myself included) can get pretty obsessed with our Apple Watches.
 Whether it’s trying to close your rings each day or simply tracking your workouts, we like to wear our watches while we lift.

-However, you may find yourself running into an issue with your watch and straps both vying for the same wrist space.
+However, you may find yourself running into an issue with your watch and wraps both vying for the same wrist space.

-So, in this article I’m going to share with you 3 ways you can get your Apple Watch and lifting straps working in harmony.
+So, in this article, I’m going to share with you 4 ways you can get your Apple Watch and wrist wraps working in harmony.

 This article may contain affiliate links.
 If you make a purchase through one I may earn a commission.

-The truth is, I take my Apple Watch off while I’m using lifting straps.
+Before my Protecht Wrist Wraps I would just take my Apple Watch off while I’m using wrist wraps.

-I only wear lifting straps for one, maybe two lifts per workout and often times I don’t wear them at all.
-(Make sure you’re not confusing wrist wraps with lifting straps) I’ll use them for snatches on occasion and on auxiliary lifts like pulls and RDLs.
-That’s about it.
+I only wear wrist wraps for a handful of lifts per workout and sometimes I don’t wear them at all.
+(Make sure you’re not confusing wrist wraps with lifting straps) I’ll use them for pressing movements like Bench Press and exercises like Front Squat where the extra support is beneficial.

-If you’re only using lifting straps for a few lifts as well, just take the watch off.
-Missing out on 3 minutes of a workout is not going to turn the universe upside down.
+If you’re only using wrist wraps for a few lifts as well, you can always just take the watch off.
+Is it annoying?
+Yes.
+Will you miss out on 10 minutes of workout data?
+Yes.
+But, in the grand scheme of things it’s not exactly the end of the world.

 This solution might even be easier than taking your watch off.